aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

   - useOptimistic
   - Search Params
   - Filtering
 description: When working with React Server Components and other new features and patterns in the Next.js App Router, it can be hard to manage advanced search param filtering.
-In this blog post, we will explore how to implement advanced search param filtering in the Next.js App Router, utilizing React 19 features like useOptimistic.
+In this blog post, we will explore how to implement advanced search param filtering in the Next.js App Router, utilizing React 19 features like useOptimistic and the library Nuqs.
 ---

 Let's say we want to have some kind of advanced filtering functionality in our Next.js app.
 We want to be able to filter a list of items based on multiple criteria.
 For example, we might have a list of tasks and we want to filter them by category and name.
 We could also be wanting pagination, sorting, and other features.